ablom09/Election_Analysis/README.md

 # VBA Challenge on Stock Analysis

 **Purpose**
-The purpose of this project was to take existing data and code within VBA and an a “refractor” element to our VBA macro as a means of looping through all data to collect the entire dataset in one command.
-From this, we will compare our refracto code’s total affect on the run time of our VBA script.
+The purpose of this project was to take existing data and code within VBA and an a “refractor” element/script to our VBA macro as a means of looping through all data to collect the entire dataset in one command.
+From this, we will compare our refractor code’s total affect on the run time of our VBA script.
 Overview and Method
 A tickerIndex was created and set to 0 before all rows were looped through.